 Here at your Huron-Clinton Metroparks, we’re proud that so many people across Southeast Michigan have chosen to visit their favorite Metroparks these past weeks.
 Keeping everyone healthy – physically and mentally – is a critical part of the state’s recovery plan and our commitment to the region.

-- Tee time bookings and payment are ONLINE ONLY at this time.
+- Tee time bookings and payment can be made online at this time.
 Please CLICK HERE

-- The use of golf carts is now permitted.
-However, they are limited to one person per cart.
+- The use of golf carts is now permitted, with two people per cart.
 To help keep you healthy, our staff will be disinfecting carts between each round and at the end of the day, but we still advise you to follow CDC guidelines for frequent hand washing.
-Reservations and payments for tee times AND cart rental must be made online or over the phone.
-We are not accepting in-person payments at this time.

 - Pull hand carts will be available for free where available and while supplies last.